DescartesResearch/TeaStore/README.md

     }

  ## The TeaStore in Action
- The TeaStore has been used as a case study in a number of scientific publications:
+ The TeaStore is used as the demo application in the [Cisco Full Stack Observability Workshop](https://www.fsolabs.net/) and as a case study in a number of scientific publications:
  * M. Elsaadawy, A. Lohner, R. Wang, J. Wang, and B. Kemme.
 DyMonD: dynamic application monitoring and service detection framework.
 In Proceedings of the 22nd International Middleware Conference: Demos and Posters, pp- 8-9.
 2021. https://doi.org/10.1145/3491086.3492471
  * D. Sokolowski, P. Weisenburger, and G. Salvaneschi.
 Automating serverless deployments for DevOps organizations.
 In ESEC/FSE 2021: Proceedings of the 29th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, pp. 57-69.
 2021. https://doi.org/10.1145/3468264.3468575
 * L. Liao, J. Chen,  H. Li, Y. Zeng, W. Shang, C. Sporea, A. Toma, and S. Sajedi.
 Locating Performance Regression Root Causes in the Field Operations of Web-based Systems: An Experience Report.
 In IEEE Transactions on Software Engineering.
 2021. https://doi.org/10.1109/TSE.2021.3131529